How to Make the Most Out of Your Float Trips

 - You can save room and up your class factor by making simple syrups infused with other ingredients ahead of time.
 You can make a mean mojito without dragging fresh mint along if you make mint-infused simple syrup.
 Same with ginger.

-- At home, freeze ice cubes in your Silipint and pop them out into a baggie.
+- At home, freeze ice cubes in your 8oz Silipints and pop them out into a baggie.
 Make enough to last the trip.
 As you get to happy hour, pop a perfectly Silipint-shaped ice cube into the bottom of your cup and pour your beverage over it.

-- Don’t bring bottles of booze with you, but instead funnel it into packable containers like flasks or plastic bottles.
-Less glass means more river class!
+- Don’t bring bottles of booze with you, but instead funnel it into packable containers like flasks.
+Less glass = more river class!

 - Cut your proteins ahead of time.
 This saves you time, allows them to thaw more quickly if you’ve frozen them, reduces cook time and, most importantly, prevents you from having to clean kitchen utensils and cutting boards used to prep raw meat.